 Create demand for CSA opportunities by encouraging local businesses to fund part of a CSA membership for their employees.
-The program would encourage employees to eat healthy local foods, therefore decreasing the company's health insurance costs while supporting a local farmer.
+The program would encourage employees to eat healthy local foods, therefore decreasing the company's health insurance costs and would support a local farmer.